7 Growing Tips for your Herb Garden Plants. How to grow a kitchen herb garden with all the important care and maintenance tips you will need.

 Growing herbs for a kitchen herb garden can be great fun.
 Particularly if you enjoy cooking with fresh herbs from your own garden.
 You just get the best flavor out of herbs if you can use them as fresh as possible!

-Often though I see people make the same mistakes when growing herb garden plants.
+Often though I see people make the same mistakes when growing herb plants.
 Growing herbs is fairly easy, you just have to remember where most these plants originally come from!

 A lot of herbs like rosemary, oregano, thyme and sage come from the Mediterranian.
 Knowing that makes it fairly obvious what conditions these herb plants need to thrive!
 Yes: a sunny spot, good drainage and a rather poor soil!